-These are the latest estimates for the size and impact probability of asteroid 2024 YR4 from ESA’s Near-Earth Object Coordination Centre (NEOCC), as of 4 February 2025:
+These are the latest estimates for the size and impact probability of asteroid 2024 YR4 from ESA’s Near-Earth Object Coordination Centre (NEOCC), as of 25 February 2025.
+See our Frequently Asked Questions for more information.

-Find out why the impact probability is changing over time, and why it is likely to fall to zero:
+Find out why an asteroid’s impact probability can change over time, and why it often falls to zero:

 Updates